aida-dataset-register/aida-dataset-register.github.io/_datasets/10.23698/aida/lnco.md

     training have been annotated for exclusion (eg missing or poor quality material), or as preparation artefact (eg folded tissue sample).

-    Note: data collection is still ongoing - not all samples have yet been classified.
+    Note: Data collection is still ongoing &ndash; not all samples have yet been classified.
   download:
     links: